rxerium/rxerium/README.md

 I'm a Cyber Security Analyst based in London, United Kingdom.

 - 🔭 I’m currently working on various security projects and BASH scripts to automate my workflows.
+- 🏠 I'm currently building out my Home Lab
-- 🌱 I’m currently learning Python
+- 🌱 I’m always looking for something new to try out and learn.
 - 📫 I can be reached on [Twitter](https://twitter.com/hakrishi) or via [email](mailto:hakrishi@pm.me)

 ---